kyleoneill/devsite/content/blog/learning-x86-64/index.md

 ## Sections
 There are two "sections" we care about right now, `.data` and `.text`.

 The data section is where we declare static variables.
-Here, we define a `msg` variable which will hold the string `"Hello world"` with a carriage return and a line feed (newline) after it.
+Here, we define a `msg` variable which will hold the string `"Hello world"`.
+The `13,10` portion of our string corresponds with the ASCII characters for "carriage return" and "line feed".
+This is akin to writing `"Hello world\r\n"` in a language like Python.
 The `db` stands for "define bytes" and allocates bytes to hold our string value.

 The text section is where we actually write our program.
 Our text section begins with `global _main`, which defines the entry-point for our program.